kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 ### 1. Multiple Nodes

-When you scale beyond a single node, while it could still work, it becomes quite tricky to manage.
+When you scale beyond a single node, while it could work, it becomes tricky to manage.
 In theory, you can just loop through and execute the script separately _(or together)_.
 But it becomes tricky when you consider the possibilities with multiple servers: